fmaussion/fmaussion.github.io/posts/iceland_trek/03_day.md

     </a>
 </figure>

 Innocently glittering in the sunshine, we see it fanning out in several big streams in what used to be the lake.
-We knew we would have to cross it somewhere - this would have been our moment to cross it where it’s spread out and in a wide flat terrain.
+We knew we would have to cross it somewhere and this would have been our moment to cross it where it’s spread out in a wide flat terrain.
 But that would’ve meant to climb down all those giant stairs - and up again.
 In addition it was hard to tell whether the old lakebed might be muddy to the degree of sinking in.

 <figure>
     <a href="/images/blog/iceland/d3_flowers.JPG" >